TomFern/TomFern.github.io/src/_pages/about.md

 ---
-# layout: page
+layout: single
-title: About
+title: About me
 permalink: /about/
 image: /images/mountains.jpg
-description: About the author
+excerpt: About the author
 ---

 ![Me](/images/mountains.jpg)